publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch14/schLXXV/ptB/m__us_usc_t25_s1300d–26.md

     (a) __In general__

-        Subject to [section 1300d–27(e) of this title][/us/usc/t25/s1300d–27/e], the Secretary shall, in the manner prescribed in [section 1300d–4(c) of this title][/us/usc/t25/s1300d–4/c], distribute to the lineal descendants of the Sisseton and Wahpeton Tribes of Sioux Indians an amount equal to 71.6005 percent of the funds described in [section 1300d–22 of this title][/us/usc/t25/s1300d–22], subject to any reduction determined under subsection (b) of this section.
+        Subject to [section 1300d–27(e) of this title][/us/usc/t25/s1300d–27/e], the Secretary shall, in the manner prescribed in [section 1300d–4(c) of this title][/us/usc/t25/s1300d–4/c], distribute to the lineal descendants of the Sisseton and Wahpeton Tribes of Sioux Indians an amount equal to 71.6005 percent of the funds described in [section 1300d–22 of this title][/us/usc/t25/s1300d–22], subject to any reduction determined under subsection (b).

     (b) __Adjustments__

         (1) __In general__

-        Subject to [section 1300d–27(e) of this title][/us/usc/t25/s1300d–27/e], if the number of individuals on the final roll of lineal descendants certified by the Secretary under [section 1300d–3(b) of this title][/us/usc/t25/s1300d–3/b] is less than 2,588, the Secretary shall distribute a reduced aggregate amount to the lineal descendants referred to in subsection (a) of this section, determined by decreasing—
+        Subject to [section 1300d–27(e) of this title][/us/usc/t25/s1300d–27/e], if the number of individuals on the final roll of lineal descendants certified by the Secretary under [section 1300d–3(b) of this title][/us/usc/t25/s1300d–3/b] is less than 2,588, the Secretary shall distribute a reduced aggregate amount to the lineal descendants referred to in subsection (a), determined by decreasing—

             (A)